Topo Map

 MOUNT JEFFERSON FROM SUMMIT OF FISH CREEK MOUNTAIN

-Trail is currently being restored.
-Consequently there are a couple of rough spots.
+Due to the damage from the recent fires, there are several rough spots.
 The upper trail head was isolated by road closures after the floods of 1996.
 The access is now from an older trail head abandoned in 1969.

 Follow the 4620 Road from Hwy 224 (Indian Henry) for 7.8 miles.
 You will pass a red (literally) road on the left